-While continuing to hold the $^{\bullet}$ 0 key, swipe your right thumb from the bottom to the top of the slider to dismiss the text and enter the main screen.
+While continuing to hold the $^{\circ}$ key, swipe your right thumb from the bottom to the top of the slider to dismiss the text and enter the main screen.

-Finally, swipe the slider from bottom to top.
-This gesture is also used to access settings.
 When you finally reach the main screen, blow into the mouthpiece.
 Congratulations, you just made your first note!